JGRennison/OpenTTD-patches/README.md

   * Improve cargodest link graph calculation performance.
 Up to approximately 2x faster. (~1.3x faster in v0.8.1, further improvements in v0.17.2)
   * Add a 32bpp SSE2 palette animator.
 This is ~4x faster than the non-accelerated palette animator. (added in v0.9.0)
   * Various minor changes (see changelog).

+* Multiple docs per station [imported](https://github.com/KeldorKatarn/OpenTTD_PatchPack/tree/feature/multiple_docks) (added in v0.22.0)

+* Cargo type filter in vehicle list windows [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=77147) (added in v0.22.0)
+  This has been modified to support more windows and more cargo options.
+  This is enabled by a setting (on by default).

 * Save/load and savegame format changes
   * Various changes to improve handling of savegames which use features not in trunk.